episerver/Foundation-docs/Foundation.Commerce/Page Types/Sales Page.md

 ![Sales](Screenshots/Sales%20Page%20-%20icon.png)

-This is a page type that...
+This page type shows all items that are on sale.
+You can define the number of products and which products are to be included or excluded.

 ## Property List